Funding of doctoral candidates

 A TVöD contract constitutes employment and remuneration according to the Collective Wage Agreement for Government Service Workers.
 Working hours to perform research for the institute may range from 50 per cent to a higher fraction of the average working week depending on the requirements of the project.
 Accordingly, the remuneration varies on the same scale from 50 per cent to higher percentages of pay scale E13 (stage 1 in year 1 and stage 2 in years 2 and 3) of the civil service pay scale (TVöD Bund or TV-L West depending on the hiring institution).
 During other times, students can pursue further aspects of their PhD project and curricular requirements for the successful completion of their PhD degree not immediately connected with their paid research tasks.

 Income tax is payable on both salary and special payments.
 Health insurance, nursing care, pension and unemployment insurance are all obligatory and are automatically deducted.
 An additional retirement plan is in place (VBL).
-Depending on the individual tax bracket, the net income after deductions can be expected to amount to approximately 1280 EUR per month for a 50% contract.
+Depending on the individual tax bracket, the net income after deductions can be expected to amount to approximately 1550 EUR per month for a 50% contract (slightly less in the first year and slightly more in subsequent years).
 This average will be accordingly higher for higher work hour percentages.

 Work for projects funded by third parties may be compensated on the civil service pay scale in the form of a TVöD contract.
 Advertisement times for such positions may be different from the yearly recruitment cycle times and contracts may have differing start dates.
 The nominal contract duration should be three years.
 TVöD contracts currently include 30 days of vacation per year.
 The first six months of employment constitute a probationary period.